enrikmaci4/algo-trading-results/README.md

 **_Who am I?_**

-I graduated with an MEng from the University of Oxford in 2022 and I have been working as a full-time Software Engineer at since graduation, see my LinkedIn for more details about my career: https://www.linkedin.com/in/enrikmaci/.
+I graduated with an MEng from the University of Oxford in 2022 and I have been working as a full-time Software Engineer since graduation, see my LinkedIn for more details about my career: https://www.linkedin.com/in/enrikmaci/.

 **_Why am I doing this?_**